How to bury your mother-in-law

 These big dogs are not comparable with the much smaller typical Frisian dog breeds today, the Frisian wetterhoun 'water hound' with its curly coat (see image below), and the (rare) Stabyhoun.
 Maybe their eyes still give away some of their ancestors.

-The fact that the big dogs were buried on their own, and therefore not placed together in a grave of a human, is very exceptional when compared to other cultures.
+The fact that the big dogs were buried on their own, and, therefore, not placed together in a grave of a human, is very exceptional when compared to other cultures.
 The late eighth-century law codex Lex Frisionum distinguished no less than five types of dogs and the corresponding tariffs to be paid when the animals were killed.

 The five categories of dogs were: (1) a lap dog or barmbraccum 'hunting dog'.
-Possibly ancestor of the havikshond or Münsterländer; (2) a dog that kills wolves; (3) a dog that can wound wolves; (4) a guard dog for livestock, and; (5) a dog that does nothing but hanging around in the hall or on the farm.
-It's thought that the big dogs might also have played a role in warfare as battle dogs.
+Possibly ancestor of the havikshond or Münsterländer breeds; (2) a dog that kills wolves; (3) a dog that can wound wolves; (4) a guard dog for livestock, and; (5) a dog that does nothing but hanging around in the hall or on the farm.
+It is thought that the big dogs might also have played a role in warfare as battle dogs.
 Fines for killing these dogs were: 4 solidi for category 1 dogs; 3 solidi for category 2 dogs; 2 solidi for category 3 dogs; 1 solidus for category 4 dogs, and: 1 tremissis for category 5 dogs.

 The dog has the wolf as its origin.
 The wolf fulfilled an important role in European societies.
 It was praised for its strength and ferocity, explaining why many Germanic names have the element wolf in them.
 At the same time, the wolf was feared and associated with darkness and the Devil.
-See our blog post Who's afraid of Voracious Woolf? – the Dread Beast is Back.
+See our blog post Who's afraid of Voracious Woolf?—the Dread Beast is Back.

 Finally, have some well deserved peace!